 To be listed as “Level 1: Covid-19 Low,” a destination must have had 49 or fewer new cases per 100,000 residents over the past 28 days.
 Two places were added to the category on August 8:

 A few of the more popular places in the “low” risk category this week include Indonesia, India and the Philippines.

 Finally, there are the destinations the CDC has deemed to be of “unknown” risk because of a lack of information.
 Usually, but not always, these are small, remote places or places with ongoing warfare or unrest.

 Just one destination was added this week: Malawi.

 The CDC advises against travel to these places precisely because the risks are unknown.
 Other destinations in this category that typically draw more tourist attention include the Azores, Hungary and the Maldives.

-There are nearly 65 places listed as "unknown" this week, making up more than one-quarter of all the places monitored.
+There are about 65 places listed as “unknown” this week, making up more than one-quarter of all the places monitored.

 A medical expert weighs in on risk levels

 Transmission rates are just “one guidepost” for travelers’ personal risk calculations, according to CNN Medical Analyst Dr. Leana Wen.